 2. Market Researcher

-Your skills and knowledge will make you a highly-prized market researcher.
-You’d use your understanding of working with data and apply it to specific markets, customers and brands.
+With business analytics degree, your skills and knowledge will make you a highly-prized market researcher.
+You will study the market conditions to understand the potential sales of products or services.
+A key part of any market researcher’s job is being aware of current marketing trends across their industry and staying updated on new marketing technologies.
+You can use your understanding of working with data and apply it to specific markets, customers and brands.
 If you love the research aspect of analyzing data, this might be a great role for you.

 3. Project Manager

-This one might seem like more of a leap because it’s not so steeped in big data.
-Instead, a project manager helps all members of tech teams stay on track, on focus, on budget and in unison.
-The project manager gathers data about the team’s performance and creates schedules and budgets to predict the workflow.
-If you like data but love working with teams, this job could be perfect.
+A project manager helps all members of tech teams stay on track with timeliness and budget.
+The project manager gathers data about the team’s performance, creates schedules and budgets to predict the workflow.
+If you like data but love working with teams, this job could be a viable option.

-With your understanding of quantitative data, you’d make a great managerial candidate.
-You’d be able to look at the data and understand it without interpretation from another analyst.
-This means you’d be able to work quickly and efficiently to produce new results.
-While this is a role you could grow into overtime, business analyst graduates are often hired directly into management roles because of all of their transferrable skills and knowledge.
+With an understanding of quantitative data, you can make a great managerial candidate.
+An operations manager can look at the data and understand it without interpretation from another analyst.
+This means you would be able to work quickly and efficiently to produce new results.
+While this is a role you could grow into overtime, business analyst graduates are often hired directly into management roles because of all their transferrable skills and knowledge.

-Obtaining a degree in a high-profile and quickly growing field will have a big impact on your future job growth and security.
-There are gaps in the workplace because of big data and pursuing a business analytics degree means you’ll have the knowledge and skills to fill those gaps.
-To find out how to become a highly sought after business analytics graduate, check out the Bachelor of Science in Business Analytics and Master of Science in Business Analytics degrees at Grand Canyon University.
+Obtaining a degree in a high-profile and quickly-growing field will have a big impact on your future job growth and security.
+There are gaps in the workplace and pursuing a business analytics degree means you will have the knowledge and skills to fill those gaps.